-Search engines penalize sites with lots of comment spam because unsuspecting visitors may click links that lead to insecure sites and expose them to viruses or phishing tactics.
+Search engines penalize sites with lots of comment spam because unsuspecting visitors may click links that lead to insecure sites and expose them to viruses, malware, or phishing tactics.
 Spam comments also make it look like you don’t take the time to care for and monitor your website, which isn’t great for your brand and reputation.

 With the right software, spammers can post millions of comments for less than $50.
 Tricking just a few unsuspecting victims into handing over credit card information or buying illegitimate products means profit.
 Spammers have also gotten better at making comments look real in order to trick website admins into thinking they aren’t spam.
-They ask questions, request help, or mention something they’re having trouble with in order to sound like a real person seeking answers, but they’re really a spammer who wants to benefit from a backlink.
+They ask questions, request help, or mention something they’re having trouble with in order to sound like a real commenter seeking answers, but they’re really a spammer who wants to benefit from a backlink.
 You can often spot these comments by their poor grammar, lack of real meaning, or overly-formal tone.

 What are backlinks and pingbacks?

 A backlink occurs when a website links to another site, blog, or article.
 They’re critical for building a positive reputation online because they contribute to search engine optimization (SEO).
 Sites with more backlinks tend to have higher organic rankings on Google.

 For a business owner, having a reputable website like Entrepreneur or Forbes link to your blog is a huge win both for organic traffic and search engine rankings.
 But if the websites that link to you are low-quality or spammy, they can have the opposite effect on your page rankings.